What Is Knowledge Management? A KM Strategy Guide

 Above: Example of in-app knowledge bases with Whatfix’s Self-Help features.

-With a DAP, employees are able to access company knowledge directly in their digital interfaces, without needing to disrupt their workflows – empowering team members with better employee experiences that support knowledge sharing, collaboration, productivity.
+With a DAP, employees can access company knowledge directly in their digital interfaces without disrupting their workflows – empowering team members with better employee experiences that support knowledge sharing, collaboration, and productivity.

 4 Key Knowledge Management Factors

 Successful knowledge management initiatives depend on a few key factors.
 Ensure you take the following elements into account when designing your knowledge management strategy:

 - People and Culture — Knowledge management is not a stand-alone function in an organization.
 It should include a cross-functional, culture-driven approach to how the organization operates and needs to be made a top priority to be successful.

 - Process — Your company needs to develop a plan for how your knowledge management becomes part of your everyday business operations.

 - Technology — Successful knowledge management initiatives depend heavily on technology.
 You will need a technology infrastructure that supports your knowledge management plan.

 - Strategy — Your knowledge management process should focus on identifying and eliminating knowledge and process gaps.